LIS 4000 Libraries, Information and Society (3 Credits)

 RMS 4951 Mixed Method Research Design (4 Credits)

 This course is designed as a fundamental exploration of mixed model and mixed method approaches.
 Students design mixed model and mixed method research studies with a particular emphasis on multi-site and longitudinal designs that are especially suited to educational issues.
 Students learn analysis approaches that incorporate previously learned quantitative and qualitative skills, and apply these in practice problem examples.
-Prerequisites: RMS 4910, RMS 4930 and RMS 4941, and one of the following: RMS 4947, or RMS 4948, or instructor permission.
+Prerequisites: RMS 4910, RMS 4930 and RMS 4941, and one of the following: RMS 4947, RMS 4948, or instructor permission.

 RMS 4952 Research Ethics (3 Credits)